mauroyone/barcode-generator/README.md

 # barcode-generator
-This project was build in C and uses the EAN-13 system.
+This project was build in ANSI-C and uses the EAN-13 system.

 There are two parts:
   - The first one receives a product number (thirteen digits) from STDIN and returns a 95 secuence of 'B/W'